guereslib/ten-reproducible-research-things/content/09-deidentify.md

 Ultimately, de-identifying data is an effective mechanism to make sure you do **NOT** appear on this chart:

 {% include figure.html img="Data_Breaches_Sensitivity.JPG" alt="Image representing sensitive data breaches" caption="Source: McCandless, D., Evans, T. and Barton, P. (2022) World's biggest data breaches &amp; hacks, Information is Beautiful.
 Information is Beautiful.
 Available at: https://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/ (Accessed: January 27, 2023)." width="100" %}

-{% capture text %}Scenario: Can you show the steps taken and measures put in place to avoid data breaches? {% include icon.html icon='file-earmark-lock2-fill' %} Is your data identifiable?{% endcapture %}{% include alert.html text=text color=success %}

-Data is considered sensitive when it can be used to identify an individual, species, object, or location that introduces a risk of discrimination, harm, or unwanted attention.

-#### Categories of sensitive data include:

-* personal data
-* health and medical data
-* ecological data that may place vulnerable species at risk
-* culturally sensitive data

-Separating or de-identifying your data usually occurs to protect an individuals privacy.
-According to the Commonwealth [Privacy Act 1988](https://www.legislation.gov.au/Details/C2016C00979), "personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonably identifiable".

-De-identified information is no longer considered personal information and can be shared.
-More information on legal definitions and requirements on privacy can be found in the Commonwealth [Privacy Act](https://www.legislation.gov.au/Details/C2016C00979).

-De-identifiying aims to allow data to be used by others for publishing, sharing and reuse without the possibility of individuals/location being re-identified.
-It may also be used to protect the location of archaeological findings, culturally sensitive data (for example archaelogical sites at risk of vandalism or looting) or the location of endangered species.

-Any identifiers (name, date of birth, address or geospatial locations etc.) should be removed from main data set and replaced with a code/key.
-The code/key is then encrypted and stored separately.
-By storing de-identified data in a secure solution, you are meeting safety, controlled, ethical, privacy and funding agency requirements.

-*Re-identifing* an individual can be possible by recombining the de-identifiable data set and the identifiers.
-There are processes that can be undertaken to mitigate this.

 #### Australian practical guidance for de-identification